sungsoo-ahn/2025/_posts/2025-04-28-repurposing.md

 # If you use this post as a template, delete this _styles block.

 ---
-In an era of rapid technological advancement and resource constraints, repurposing has emerged as a crucial strategy for sustainable innovation and efficient problem-solving.
-The ability to adapt existing solutions to new goals promotes efficiency.
-Repurposing allows us to maximize the utility of our resources, reduce waste, and find novel solutions to complex problems while adapting existing solutions to new challenges.
-There are several use cases, from transforming industrial waste into valuable products to repurposing drugs for new medical treatments.
+In an era of rapid technological advancement and resource constraints, repurposing emerges as a crucial strategy for sustainable innovation and efficient problem-solving.
+The ability to adapt existing solutions to new goals promotes efficiency, allows us to maximize the utility of resources, reduce waste, and find novel solutions to complex problems.
+There are several notable use cases, from transforming industrial waste into valuable products to repurposing drugs for new medical treatments.

-This blog post aims at exploring the boundaries of creative problem solving (CPS) and proposes repurposing as a valid solution for those limitations.
+This blogpost aims at exploring the boundaries of creative problem solving (CPS) and proposes repurposing as a valid solution for those limitations.
 The section on CPS is based on <d-cite key="nair-etal-2024-creative"></d-cite>.
 The original paper contains a wider overview of computational creativity and creative problem solving.

 ## Creative Problem Solving

 Creative Problem Solving is defined as the cognitive process of searching and coming up with creative and novel solutions to a given problem <d-cite key="Duncker1945OnP"></d-cite>.
 This ability has proven to be non-trivial for systems, as it requires creativity, commonsense reasoning, and compositionality <d-cite key="davidson2022creativity"></d-cite>.
-Additionally, creative problem solving can be achieved through planning, learning, or hybrid methods.
+In general, creative problem solving can be achieved through planning, learning, or hybrid methods.

 ### Definition of Creative Problem Solving